Arnold-n/P1P2MQTT/README.md

 The preferred circuit schematics (version 2) has galvanic isolation and an isolated DC-DC converter to power the MM1192.
 An older circuit without galvanic isolation (version 1) and an older circuit with bus-powering and bus-powered capability (version 3) are no longer documented here, but can be found in the github historic versions.

 The MM1192 data sheet does not provide information how to build a working circuit, but the data sheet for the MM1007 (https://www.digchip.com/datasheets/parts/datasheet/304/MM1007.php) and the XL1192 (http://www.xlsemi.com/datasheet/XL1192%20datasheet-English.pdf) show how to build it.
-Unfortunately, these schematics did not work for me as the MM1192 detected a lot of spurious edges in the noise P1/P2 signal.
+Unfortunately, these schematics did not work for me as the MM1192 detected a lot of spurious edges in the noisy P1/P2 signal.
 This was due to the relatively high amplitude of signal and noise, and to the common-mode distortion of the signal in the initial version without galvanic isolation (likely due to capacitive leakage in the USB power supply for the Arduino).
 I had to make two modifications to resolve that: (1) both resistors between the MM1192 and the P1/P2 lines were changed from 33kOhm to 150kOhm; and (2) one 1.5 kOhm resistor was added between ground and P1, and one 1.5 kOhm resistor was added between ground and P2.
 A further modification, the addition of a 470pF capacitor between pin 15 and pin 16 of the MM1192, reduces the detection of spurious edges further.
 Line termination (a 10uF capacitor and a 100-200Ohm resistor in series between P1 and P2) may also improve the quality of the incoming signal.

 XLSemi produces the XL1192 which is a direct clone of the MM1192.
 The XL1192 data sheet suggests that the specifications are the same, but they are not.
 The XL1192 has a higher voltage threshold on its input and a slightly lower (20% lower) voltage on its output channel.
 Using 75kOhm resistors instead of 150kOhm resistors on the input side of the XL1192 works perfect in my situation.